This blog may contain affiliate links. Read our disclosure policy for more info.

 There are also some great beach day trips available from Recife.
 One in particular that we did and loved, was a visit to the beach called Porto de Galinhas!
 Here, the reef creates a natural swimming pool that is full of fishy!
 While it can be very busy during the holidays in Brazil, it is still worth visiting for a vibrant Brazil beach experience!

 For more information, check out our complete blog about the best things to do in Olinda and Recife!

 If you want to relax, this little (and I mean little) beach town is the place to do so.
 It’s quaint, right on the ocean, and safe!

-The beach near pipa also is known for having wild dolphins.
-If you are lucky, they might even swim right up to you!
-I didn’t see any when was there, but people I met did.
+The beach near Pipa also is known for having wild dolphins.
+If you’re lucky, they might even swim right up to you!
+I didn’t see any when I was there, but the people I met did!

 Natal is also famous for the nearby sand dunes which you can hire a buggy and driver to take you around.
 This was the highlight of my trip to Natal and such a fun adventurous day speeding around over the sand dunes!

 Also not too far from the city of Natal is the world’s largest cashew tree.
 Although this sounds like an odd attraction, it is truly a lot of fun and really impressive to see!